-The Divisions of Pulmonology & Neonatology of the Tygerberg Children’s Hospital have the pleasure in announcing the Here be Lungs 10th Conference.
+The Divisions of Pulmonology & Neonatology of the Tygerberg Children’s Hospital have the pleasure in announcing the Here be Lungs 11th Conference.

-3rd March 2021 • Bronchoscopy, Ultrasound & High Flow Oxygen Workshop | 4th – 5th March 2021 • 10th Annual Conference
+7th December 2022 • Bronchoscopy, Ultrasound & Ventilation Workshop | 8th – 9th December 2022 • 11th Annual Conference

-“Here be lungs” as in “Here be dragons” is a reference to the situation sailors of old found themselves in when they sailed off into the unknown, the uncharted waters.
+“Here be lungs”, as in “Here be dragons”, is a reference to the situation sailors of old found themselves in when they sailed off into the unknown, the uncharted waters.
 Ironically, in Chinese, ‘lung’ means ‘dragon’ and the lung in Chinese medicine is the boundary between the inner and outer world.
 The lung is the whole respiratory system and has to do with boundary, breath and renewal and across this boundary vital materials are taken in and waste materials excreted.

 Against the backdrop of the majestic Table mountain and beautiful Cape Town waterfront, the academic program focuses on a wide range of subjects, ranging from antenatal diagnosis and congenital lung disease, interstitial lung diseases, cystic fibrosis, asthma and the wheezing infant, to interventions (airway management, bronchoscopy, lung surgery, lung biopsy) and imaging (interpreting chest x-rays, chest CT and / or MR scans, ultrasound of the chest), ethical dilemmas, unusual lung infections, including viral infections (with special reference to COVID-19 ARDS), lung function, and respiratory support of the sick child.